 The shop is open from afternoon until 2am the next morning.

 When the Covid-19 pandemic hit, he temporarily quit his job.
 From then on, he returned to take over the family noodle shop with his mother and grandmother.
-"My mother has 2 sons, I am the youngest.
+"My mother has two sons, I am the youngest.
 My brothers have other jobs and are not interested in selling food.
 The more I sell, the more I learn, the more I enjoy this job, so I decided to stick with it," said the Gen Z guy.

-For the young owner, seeing customers enjoy delicious food, satisfied with the dishes and coming to support him is a happiness.
+For the young owner, seeing customers enjoy delicious food, satisfied with the dishes and come to support him is a happiness.
 He is even happier when he is continuing the passionate grilled pork noodle shop that has passed through many generations in his family.
-He tells himself to try harder to not let down his grandmother, mother and the customers who have supported him for the past decades...
+He tells himself to try harder to not let down his grandmother, mother and all the customers who have supported him for the past decades...

 Source link